eduardocs09/scalability-and-system-design-for-developers/01_web-application-and-software-architecture/12_more-on-architecture.md

 - All computer have equal rights;
 - A computer can _seed_ and _leech_ at the same time;
 - Each computer acts as client & server;
-- Data is eschanged over TCP IP just like in HTTP in a client-server model;
+- Data is exchanged over TCP/IP just like in HTTP in a client-server model;
 - P2P design has an overlay network which enables users to connect directly;
 - Nodes/Peers are indexed & discoverable in this overlay network;
 - Big files are divided into chunks, which are transfered in a non-sequential order;
 - Chunks can be downloaded by multiple _leechers_, which start _seeding_ it and making it more available, AKA _Segmented P2P file transfer_;

 ### Downsides of a Centralized Architecture
-- Communication is not really secure, sercer has access to all the data;
+- Communication is not really secure, server has access to all the data;
 - Central server going down takes service offline;
 - Organization which owns the central server can maintain or not your data according to their interests;